Floyd Mayweather Jr.: Negotiations with Manny Pacquiao

-After reports had surfaced that both parties had agreed to all terms, Golden Boy Promotions released a press release on December 22, 2009, revealing that Pacquiao was unwilling to comply with the Olympic-style drug testing requested by Team Mayweather.
-The following day, Bob Arum, Top Rank founder and CEO, declared the fight was off and Pacquiao would be facing a different opponent: We appeased Mayweather by agreeing to a urine analysis at any time, and blood testing before the press conference and after the fight.
-Mayweather pressed for blood testing even up to the weigh-in.
-He knew that Manny gets freaked out when his blood gets taken and feels that it weakens him.
-This is just harassment and, to me, just signaled that he didn't want the fight.
-Arum told David Mayo of the Grand Rapids Press.
+After reports surfaced that both parties had agreed to all terms, Golden Boy Promotions released a press release on December 22, 2009, revealing that Pacquiao was unwilling to comply with the Olympic-style drug testing requested by Team Mayweather.
+The next day, Bob Arum, Top Rank founder and CEO, declared the fight was off, citing Mayweather's insistence on drug testing as a tactic to derail the fight.
+Arum later set a 24-hour deadline for Mayweather to accept their terms, which included three blood tests—one in January, one 30 days before the fight, and one immediately after the fight.
+Arum claimed that the USADA's procedures were too invasive and insisted on using another independent agency.